Introduction to Scrum

 A: My guess is that the benefits of attending outweigh the drawbacks in your case.
 But instead of prescribing an answer, I'll recommend your Scrum Master use this process to find out: Conduct an anonymous safety check (as described in Module 6: The Sprint Retrospective Meeting) and raise the question with the team.
 I'd also consider trying it which ever way you haven't been doing it for one Sprint, as we tend to overestimate what we know beforehand.

-Q: Can the Scrum Master and Product Owner be the same person?
+Q: What should we do if the Scrum Master and Product Owner are the same person?

 A: As far as I know, the Scrum Police aren't going to break down your door if you do this.
 But if those two roles are combined, it would be more honest to use the term "project manager" (or even "Agile project manager" if that's not an oxymoron.).
 According to Ken Schwaber (who pretty much defined Scrum), the Scrum Master has no authority.
 The Product Owner has explicit authority.
 So by definition they're not the same person.
 Scrum intentionally divides the traditional project manager's responsibilities between the Product Owner and the Team, with the Scrum Master acting as a kind of facilitator.
 Per Schwaber, "The team is utterly self managing."
 Module 1: Introduction to Scrum elaborates on this.